 About the workshop

-This workshop concentrates on the regulation of essential public services in the energy, communications, transport, water supply and sewerage sectors.
+This workshop concentrates on the regulation of essential public services.
 The key objectives are to:

 • Provide an overview of the key aspects of effective government regulation, with an emphasis on lessons learnt, good practice and developing a better regulation agenda